haskellcamargo/pragmatic-functional-javascript/welcome-to-fantasy-land.md

   * `Array` is a type constructor that takes one parameter.
   * `Array Number` is the type of any array that holds only numbers, like `[1, 2]`.
   * Types can be nested. `Array (Array Boolean))` is the type of all arrays that have arrays of booleans, like `[[true], [false, true], []]`, where `[]` can be seen as an array compatible to any type parameter.
+* Lowercase letters stand for type variables:
+  * Type variables can take any type unless they have constraint restrictions, as we'll see bellow.
+  * `[]` can be seen as `Array a` for example, where `a` can be `String`, `Number` or any other type.
+* `->`, the arrow, stands for function type constructor.
+  * `->` is an infix binary type constructor that takes the input type on the left and output type on the right.
+  * The left type of `->` can be a grouping for functions that take more than one parameter, for example, `(Number, Number) -> Number` is a function that receives two numbers and returns another.
+  * Parentheses on the left of `->` are optional for unary functions and obligatory for the rest.
+  * Functions that take no arguments can be represented by the *unit* type `()`.
+  * `a -> a` is a function that receives a parameter and yields a value of the same type.
+  * `Array String -> Array Number` is a function that receives an array of strings and yields an array of numbers.
+  * `(String, String) -> a` is a function that receives two strings and yields anything.
+  * `() -> ()` is a function that takes no parameters and yields no results.
+* `~>`, the squiggly arrow, stands for method type constructor.
+  * If a function is a property of an object, then it is a method.
+Methods have implicit type parameters that is the type of the object that holds the property.
+  * `Object ~> () ~> String` is the signature satisfies by a method that, when applied to the object and without parameters, yields a string, such as `Object.prototype.toString`: `(1).toString`.
+* `=>`, the fat arrow, stands for constraints in type variables.
+  * `Monoid a => a ~> a -> a` stands for a method applied to an object of type `a` that receives another instance of `a` and yields also an `a` where all these values satisfy to the `Monoid` laws.